ncabanes/oldComputersHandbooks/jvcMsx-basic-198x/markdown/msxbasicjvc.md

 it will move down.
 Program flow can be controlled from the key-
 ) H!
-Sf-Q’!-4.?
+Sf-Q'!-4.?
 48

 ## STEP 4
-### Let’s Paint a Picture with
+### Let's Paint a Picture with

 Let's draw pictures with the MSX!

-Lets’s study some commands and draw some pictures now.
+Lets's study some commands and draw some pictures now.
 We'll combine some of the commands that have appeared before to create some graphics.

 This command selects the screen.